 Handling Non-Transactional DDL in MySQL Migrations

-When non-transactional DDL collides with active workloads, deployment runners stall or fail with the following signatures:
+When non-transactional DDL collides with live traffic, runners stall or fail with:

 • ERROR 1205 (HY000): Lock wait timeout exceeded; try restarting transaction